 - Learn several new playing techniques

-- Master both G Major u0026amp; E Minor along the neck
+- Master both G Major and E Minor along the neck